ermiralliu/ermiralliu/README.md

 - 👋 Hi, I’m @ermiralliu
 - 👀 I’m interested in Mathematics, and Game development
-- 🌱 I’m currently learning C++, and Web development
+- 🌱 I’m currently learning Javascript, and Web development
 - 😄 Pronouns: HE/ HIM
 - ⚡ Fun fact: I once got 16/100 in a Maths exam in 8th grade.
 Later I was a National Mathematics Olympiad finalist in my second and third year of high school.